ROADS logo

 Similar upgrades have been made to Bencoolen Street and parts of Woodlands Ring Road, where wider footpaths and cycling lanes now promote safer, multi-modal commuting.

 However, as the CNA article notes, these transformations take years to plan and implement.
-In the meantime, there’s room for quicker, more scalable measures—such as adding more pedestrian crossings at high-traffic locations like bus stops, schools, and food centres, or installing overhead bridges where feasible.
+In the meantime, there is room for quicker and more scalable measures, such as adding more pedestrian crossings at high-traffic locations like bus stops, schools, and food centres, or installing overhead bridges where feasible.

 Beyond physical crossings, street design also plays a role in how safely both drivers and pedestrians behave.

-In many HDB estates, roads are dual-lane and straight—perfect for maintaining speed but less ideal for ensuring safety, especially where children or elderly residents frequently cross.
+In many HDB estates, roads are dual-lane and straight, which may be efficient for maintaining speed but are less ideal for ensuring safety, especially in areas where children or elderly residents frequently cross.

-When infrastructure nudges everyone toward safer behaviour, the burden on individuals is eased, and everyone—driver, cyclist, or pedestrian—wins.
+When infrastructure nudges everyone towards safer behaviour, the burden on individuals is eased, and everyone—driver, cyclist, or pedestrian—wins.

-Let’s build a Singapore where no one feels the need to run across the road just to catch a bus, and where safety is a built-in feature, not a personal gamble.
+Let’s build a Singapore where no one feels the need to run across the road just to catch a bus, and where safety is a built-in feature rather than a personal gamble.

 Accidents occur frequently, but as responsible road users, we can collectively contribute to reducing their frequency.